How the Genetic Algorithm Works

 You can specify how many of each type of children the algorithm creates as follows:

-the numbers of each type of children in the next generation are as
+each type of children in the next generation are as follows:

 There are two elite children.